tlevine/rectangle-traversal/readme.md

 When the target was on the floor, [people were more likely to take the short leg regardless of whether it matched handedness].

+[These results support the hypothesis?]

+### Discussion

+[It appears that both handedness and position of beer affect the choice of route around the rectangular table, with the latter having a stronger effect.]

+This relates to the relevance of vision in human movement.

+More immediately, the study results can be used in the design of paths.
+If people prefer to see the endpoint of their travel, landmarks can be positioned or obscured in order to direct traffic to whichever path the designer intends.